IBM/event-streams/_2019.1.1/01-about/01-whats-new.md

 ## Connect external monitoring tools to {{site.data.reuse.short_name}}

-You can use third party monitoring tools to monitor the deployed {{site.data.reuse.short_name}} Kafka cluster.
+You can use third-party monitoring tools to monitor the deployed {{site.data.reuse.short_name}} Kafka cluster.
 Find out more about monitoring with [external tools](../../administering/external-monitoring/).

 ## New Producer dashboard